-In this paper we consider linear equations $ax=c$, $(ax)b=c$, $a(bx)=c$ over the split octonion algebra $\OO$ in case $\FF$ is algebraically closed.
-Note that over a division octonion algebra these equations can easily be solved, and for non-zero $a,b$ there is a unique solution.
-In case of algebraically closed field the situation is drastically different.
-Namely, denote by $\Omega_d$ the set of all affine subspaces (i.e. flats) in $\OO\cong\FF^8$ of dimension $1\leq d\leq 8$, i.e.,
+In this paper we consider the linear equations $ax = c$, $(ax)b = c$, and $a(bx) = c$ over the split-octonion algebra $\OO$, assuming that $\FF$ is algebraically closed.
+Note that over a division octonion algebra these equations can be solved easily, and for nonzero $a,b$ there exists a unique solution.
+Over an algebraically closed field, however, the situation is drastically different.
+Namely, let $\Omega_d$ denote the set of all affine subspaces (i.e., flats) in $\OO \cong \FF^8$ of dimension $1 \le d \le 8$, i.e.,